The AI CoLab

 A curriculum built in 2016

-Jon and Katherine Elkins co-founded the AI CoLab and the world's first human-centered AI curriculum at Kenyon in 2016.
+Jon and Katherine Elkins co-founded the AI CoLab and an early human-centered AI curriculum at Kenyon in 2016.
 Students bring the integrated humane-studies tradition to AI from the inside, building and testing systems rather than only studying them.

 The courses